GenieFramework/Genie.jl/docs/src/tutorials/5--Handling_Query_Params.md

 If you access <http://127.0.0.1:8000/hi> the app will respond with "Hello Anon" since we're not passing any query params.

 However, requesting <http://127.0.0.1:8000/hi?name=Adrian> will in turn display "Hello Adrian" as we're passing the `name` query variable with the value `Adrian`.
-This variable is exposed by Genie as `@params(:name)`.
+This variable is exposed by Genie as `params(:name)`.

 Genie however provides utility methods for accessing these values in the `Requests` module.